 What do you think of the design?

 The design of the Dream is sleek and stylish.
 Its silver padding gives it a trendy edge, but the main focus has definitely been on safety and comfort rather than aesthetics – which is how it should be.
 I love that the bamboo padding makes my daughter look so snug and safe in the seat.
 The previous car seat we owned always seemed a bit too spacious, hard and uncomfortable.

 Is it good value?

 I wouldn’t say that it’s ‘good’ value but I think it’s fair value.
 Car seats don’t come cheap, and you’ll always pay a premium for an ISOFIX or i-Size model.
-At £195 for the Dream seat and £180 for base, I think it is well placed on the shelves in terms of cost.
+I think it is well placed on the shelves in terms of cost.

 Where can I buy it?